Interface Tour

 How to use it

-Sort the reading stream here, keep the line context in view, and decide whether you want cards, word routes, or comparison next.
+Sort the reading stream here, keep the line context in view, and decide whether you want to stay with full cards, branch into a word route, or pin a comparison set.
+This is the hinge between orientation and sustained reading.

 COMMENTARY